ippie52/markdown_code_embed_action/README.md

 Additional rules for process captures:
 - General rules above must be met
-- Keyword `run` must appear after the syntax and a colon, and must be followed by a colon before the path of the file to be executed
+- Option `-r` appear in the options list.
-- Arguments, if required, must be within chevrons and in JSON format (see [this section](#embed-process-output) for more details)
+- Arguments, if required, must be provided after the `-a` option as follows:
+  - Single arguments must be in two different sets of quotation marks, e.g. "'argument'", to prevent the outermost quotation marks being stripped.
+  - Multiple arguments must appear in quotation marks, but additional (different) quotations marks are only required to preserve white space, e.g. "arg1 'arg 2' arg3".
 - Line numbers, if set, will be ignored
 - Only data sent to `stdout` will be recorded.
-For `stderr`, a wrapper will be required.
+For `stderr`, pipe the output via an argument or wrapper script.

+Examples:

 ````markdown
 ```language:path/to/file -r -a "arg1 arg2 'arg 3'"
 ```
 ````

-Example:
 ````markdown
 ```text:/usr/bin/ls -r -a "'.'"
 ```